ziyizhang514/SI507_Final_Project_Ziyi_Zhang/README.md

 ## Information about create cache files/database

+Please unzip the cache_file.zip and move inside files into the same route of py file

-Write code 'createbdall()' into the py file, then the database will be dropped and rebuilt
+In py file, write code 'createbdall()', then the database will be dropped and rebuilt

 ## Project Structure